microshare/microshare.github.io/docs/2/admin/admin-management/super-admin.md

 <br>
 **1.** Org Name is for the Organization & Identity Combined.

-* This is user facing text which is visible on the Microshare® platform in the User dropdown under 'Switch Identities'.
+* This is user facing text which is visible on the Microshare platform in the User dropdown under 'Switch Identities'.

 <br>
 **2.** Org Domain should be the official domain of the organization (typically where the corporate webpage is located). eg. Comcast.com.